courselabs/kubernetes/labs/deployments/README.md

 - [whoami-v1-scale.yaml](specs/deployments/whoami-v1-scale.yaml) sets a replica level of 2

-📋 Update the Deployment and check the Pods again.
+📋 Update the Deployment using that spec and check the Pods again.

 <details>
   <summary>Not sure how?</summary>